 Before investing, consider your investment objectives and Boon Investments’ charges and expenses.

 Boon charges an annual fee of 0.40% of assets under management to manage client portfolios.
-These fees are deducted quarterly.
+These fees are deducted monthly.

 Not an offer, solicitation of an offer, or advice to buy or sell securities in jurisdictions where Boon is not registered.